-Of the Total £10.465m savings in this portfolio, £0.328m has been delivered (blue), £0.210m is green with low risk to delivery, £2.282m is Amber with medium risk to delivery and £7.645m is Black indicating that these savings are highly unlikely to be realised in 23/24 and alternative mitigation will need to be developed at least to balance the 23/24 budget.
+Of the £9.708m total £1.000m is has been delivered (blue), £0.700m is green denoting low risk to delivery and the remaining £8.008m is Amber with medium risk to realising the savings in 23/24.

-The Amber items totalling £2.282m relate to vacancy management and additional income through increased fees & charges.
-Currently these savings are rated Amber denoting medium risk due to the lack of monitoring information available through Oracle.
-Work to deliver these savings is progressing but will need to be managed and monitored carefully throughout the year to ensure the full savings targets are achieved.
+The Amber items totalling £8.008 relate to vacancy management, additional fees & charges income and savings through the wider Adults Transformation Programme.
+Currently these savings are rated Amber denoting medium risk partly due to the lack of monitoring information available through Oracle and partly due to the nature of changes being implemented, particularly through the adults transformation programme, which take much longer to realise.

+However, work to deliver these savings is progressing and there is some confidence that most if not all of the target will be achieved in year.
+These Amber areas will need to be managed and monitored carefully throughout the year to ensure the full savings targets are achieved.